nazmibojan/Wemos_UBLOX6M_MQTT/README.md

 *still in development*

-Stream GPS data to MQTT broker
+Stream GPS data to MQTT broker in JSON format